AdobeDocs/audience-manager.it-IT/help/using/api/dcs-intro/dcs-api-reference/dcs-regions.md

  </tbody>
 </table>

-Potete anche utilizzare [!DNL API] i metodi per ottenere un elenco delle [!UICONTROL DCS] aree disponibili.
-Consulta [Metodi API regione DCS](../../../api/rest-api-main/aam-api-dcs-regions.md).
+You can also use [!DNL API] methods to get a list of the available [!UICONTROL DCS] regions.
+See [DCS Region API Methods](../../../api/rest-api-main/aam-api-dcs-regions.md).